poohcom1/godot-animation-player-refactor/README.md

 📄 Note that this addon only refactor *Animations*, so deleting or renaming node does not affect the actual nodes.
 It is recommended to move/rename the actual nodes first, and then use the plugin to fix broken animations.

-⚠️ Please make sure to use proper version control with this addon, since it is not possible to undo changes.
+⚠️ Please make sure to use proper version control with this addon to prevent losing changes.

 ## Screenshots